MinecraftForge/Documentation/docs/forgedev/index.md

 ### Generating Patches

 After you've made changes to the code base and once you've tested them thoroughly, you may go ahead and generate patches.
 This is only necessary if you work on the Minecraft code base (i.e. in the "Forge" project), but this step is vital for your changes to work elsewhere.
-Forge works by injecting only changed things into Vanilla Minecraft and hence needs those changes available in an appopriate format.
+Forge works by injecting only changed things into Vanilla Minecraft and hence needs those changes available in an appropriate format.
 Thankfully, ForgeGradle is capable of generating the changeset for you and all you have to do is commit it.

 To initiate the patch generation, simply run the `genPatches` Gradle task from your IDE or the command line.
 After its completion, you can commit all your changes (make sure you do not add any unnecessary files) and submit your Pull Request!